mmondics/aiops-z/README.md

     If a containerized application needs more CPU or memory to ensure it's running with desired performance, Turbonomic can scale up the container spec.
 In OpenShift terms, this means adjusting the resource requests and/or resource limits applied to the application pods.
 The reverse is also important - if a container is overprovisioned - it has too much CPU or memory assigned to it - these resources are going to waste.
 Overprovisioning is a common issue in the containerized world, and it leads to inefficient use of resources, lack of resources for other applications that need it, and wasted money.

-    This is the action that will be demonstrated later in this section.

 - Horizontally Scale Containers - Scale up the number of pods for a microservice

     If there is a Service Level Objective (SLO) configured for a containerized application, Turbonomic can scale the number of pods up or down in order to meet the demand at any given moment.

     An APM solution such as Instana is required for this action type.
 Turbonomic needs metric data from the APM about response time and transactions speeds in order to enforce SLOs.

-- Pod Moves - move a pod from one node to another where more resources are available.
+- Pod Moves - move a pod from one node to another

     Turbonomic continuously moves pods based on node resources available.
 The moves are performed in a way that keeps the application available throughout the move.
 Once executed, Turbonomic will start a new pod on the destination node -> ensure that it is running and ready -> deletes the original pod.
 This way, there is no perceived downtime to the application end user.

-    There are some caveats here as it relates to RWO persistentVolumes and statefulSets, and can read more information in the KubeTurbo wiki [here](https://github.com/turbonomic/kubeturbo/wiki/Action-Details#pod-move-actions-that-assure-availability).

 - Cluster Scaling - Provisioning or Suspending OpenShift Nodes

-    Turbonomic will also generate actions to create new nodes in the OpenShift cluster or suspend existing nodes based on its analysis of efficiency (consolidating workloads onto fewer nodes), performance (avoiding node congestion), and the node selection policies configured in the Turbonomic settings.
+    Turbonomic will also generate actions to create new nodes in the OpenShift cluster or suspend existing nodes based on its analysis of efficiency (consolidating workloads onto fewer nodes) and performance (avoiding node congestion).

     For OpenShift on IBM Z, Turbonomic will only *recommend* actions related to cluster scaling.
 Turbonomic relies on OpenShift machine autoscaling which is not supported on IBM Z. Therefore, if a node provision/suspension action is generated for an IBM Z cluster, administrators will need to perform that action themselves with manual methods and then Turbonomic will see that change.

-    Turbonomic does, however, support using actions to create calls to third party workflow orchestrators such as [Ansible](https://www.redhat.com/en/technologies/management/ansible) which does have the ability to add a node to an OpenShift cluster.

 #### Manually Executing Actions

 As you saw throughout the tour of the Turbonomic platform, there pending actions related to some sample applications running on the IBM Z cluster.

-62. **In the OpenShift console, navigate to your `userNN-project`, click the icon for the NodeJS application, click the Actions dropdown, and then select Edit Resource Limits.**
+45. **In the OpenShift console, navigate to your `userNN-project`, click the icon for the NodeJS application, click the Actions dropdown, and then select Edit Resource Limits.**

     ![usernn-resource-limits](images/usernn-resource-limits.png)